AI Glossary

 Semantic Search

-Search techniques that understand meaning and context rather than exact keyword matches to find relevant information
+Search techniques that understand meaning and context rather than exact keyword matches to find relevant information.

 semantic searchinformation retrievalmeaning understanding+2